 In the meantime, transforming this to a table of data is similar to how I did this on the previous blogs: convert this result to a table, expand "Column1" from records to list (i.e., the page results), then expand the list to new rows, so there is 1 row per record (per task).

 How to validate the results

-Here is the “explanation” part of the blog which you can skip if everything above makes sense.
-As I mention earlier, all other examples I read or watched appear to be either very complex or based on eventually getting “null” as a result.
+Here is the "explanation" part of the blog which can be skipped if everything above makes sense.
+As I mentioned earlier, all other examples I read or watched appear to be either very complex or based on eventually getting "null" as a result.

 Where my thought process started was knowing how to do pagination like I did for Harvest, the "problem" I thought I needed to solve was finding out how many pages were in the query.

 I'm not looping through a page count; what is needed is to loop through until certain criteria are met.
 In the video I link to, the criteria is as long as the result is not null, keep going.
 In my scenario, as long as the page has 1 or more records, keep going.
 I was already looping through all the pages with the List.Generate function so the # of pages in the end is irrelevant.